Krimzo/KLibrary/README.md

 ## About
 General purpose library focused on 3D graphics
-Goal is to smiplify use of C++, Win32 and DirectX
+Goal is to simplify use of C++, Win32 and DirectX

 ## D3D11 Triangle Hello World
 ```cpp